0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 * **Left shift** starting from position $5$.

 ### MLOAD
-Assume that the words with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
+Assume that the word with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
 The `MLOAD` operation pops an element off the stack, interprets it as a memory address, and pushes the first element of the word located at the specified address to the stack.
 The diagram below illustrates this graphically.

 ![mload](../../assets/design/stack/io_ops/MLOAD.png)